CasparKielwein/Aaargh/Classes.md

 Base Mechanic: Rage, builds up through attacks

-Skill Proficiency: Choose three Skills from the following: Athletics, Endurance, Intimidate, Heal, Streetwise Weapon Proficiency: Fighers are Proficient with both light and heavy melee and ranged weapons.
+__Skill Proficiency:__ Choose three skills from the following: Athletics, Endurance, Intimidate, Heal, Streetwise
+__Weapon Proficiency:__ Fighers are proficient with both light and heavy melee and ranged weapons.
+__Armor Proficiency:__ Fighters are proficient with all light armor, mail and lamellar armor.

 Choose a fighting style for your fighter:
 #### agile fighter
 * todo

 #### Armored Fighter
-Gain proficiency with heavy armor
+Gain proficiency with plate armor

 ### Fighting Style
 Choose a fighting style for your fighter: